crowtherln/medline-trends/README.md

 For [mesh-intersections.py](https://github.com/crowtherln/medline-trends/blob/main/mesh-intersections.py "medline-trends/mesh-intersections.py at main • crowtherln/medline-trends"), the user chooses two MeSH, and the program finds how many MEDLINE-indexed citations from each year were tagged with two both of them.
 It takes around 6-8 minutes to run.
 Users need to edit 3–5 lines of code.
 See the program for additional details.

-### mesh-intersections_physician-subsets.py
+### mesh-intersections_physicians.py

-For [mesh-intersections_physician-subsets.py](https://github.com/crowtherln/medline-trends/blob/main/mesh-intersections_physician-subsets.py "medline-trends/mesh-intersections_physician-subsets.py at main • crowtherln/medline-trends"), the user chooses one MeSH, which is intersected with "[Physicians](https://www.ncbi.nlm.nih.gov/mesh/68010820 "Physicians - MeSH - NCBI")" and all MeSH one level under "Physicians."
+For [mesh-intersections_physicians.py](https://github.com/crowtherln/medline-trends/blob/main/mesh-intersections_physicians.py "medline-trends/mesh-intersections_physicians.py at main • crowtherln/medline-trends"), the user chooses one MeSH, which is intersected with "[Physicians](https://www.ncbi.nlm.nih.gov/mesh/68010820 "Physicians - MeSH - NCBI")" and all MeSH one level under it.
 It takes around 12-15 minutes to run.
+Users need to edit 2-4 lines of code.
+See the program for additional details.

+### mesh-intersections_health-personnel.py

+For [mesh-intersections_health-personnel.py](https://github.com/crowtherln/medline-trends/blob/main/mesh-intersections_health-personnel.py "medline-trends/mesh-intersections_health-personnel.py at main • crowtherln/medline-trends"), the user chooses one MeSH, which is intersected with "[Health Personnel](https://www.ncbi.nlm.nih.gov/mesh/68006282) "Health Personnel - MeSH - NCBI")" and all MeSH 1-2 levels under it.
+It takes around 40-50 minutes to run.
 Users need to edit 2-4 lines of code.
 See the program for additional details.